-No one can predict when a disabling injury or illness might occur, so It’s important that physicians maintain the right amount of disability insurance.
+No one can predict when a disabling injury or illness might occur, so It’s important that physicians consider maintaining the right amount of disability insurance.
 Buying when you are young and just starting out makes sense.
 You shoulder significant risk—limited income and debt—and a disability of any magnitude could quickly result in financial hardship.
-Also, the younger you are when you buy your disability insurance, the more affordable the premiums will be.
-Building an income protection plan with disability insurance is not a one-time event.
+Also, the younger you are when you buy your disability insurance, the more efficient the premiums will be.
+Building an income protection with disability insurance is not a one-time event.
 Instead, you should review the insurance you have annually to make sure your coverage meets the growing demands of your career.

-Disability insurance is designed to provide you an income if you’re unable to work due to a disabling illness or injury.
+Disability insurance is designed to provide you an income if you’re unable to work due to a covered disabling illness or injury.
 And while you may have coverage through the teaching hospital where you are training, that coverage on its own may not meet your financial obligations.
 Is that a risk you’re willing to take?
-Understand your options to secure the right amount of disability income insurance to help protect yourself and your financial future.
+Understand your options to help secure the right amount of disability income insurance to help protect yourself and your financial future.

 AMA-sponsored physicians disability income insurance has been protecting physicians for over 50 years.
 The AMA-sponsored Disability Income Insurance program lets you craft an income protection solution that meets your needs by letting you choose your rate structure and definition of disability.
 You can enhance your coverage with riders that provide additional benefits.